Pavement (band): 2022–present: Second reunion

 The band performed their final show of the year at Smale Park in Cincinnati at the National's Homecoming festival on September 16, 2023.
 Kannberg and Malkmus hinted that it would be the band's last show for a while, but the band then announced a new performance at São Paulo's C6 Festival on May 19, 2024.
-In conjunction with the New York Film Festival premier of Pavements, a film about the band, Pavement played a one-off show on October 1, 2024 at New York City's Sony Hall, which Nastanovich said would be the band's "last show for a long time".
+In conjunction with the New York Film Festival premier of Pavements, a film about the band, Pavement played a one-off show on October 1, 2024, at New York City's Sony Hall, which Nastanovich said would be the band's "last show for a long time".

-Malkmus' new supergroup, The Hard Quartet, released their self-titled debut album on October 4, 2024.
+Malkmus' new supergroup, the Hard Quartet, released their self-titled debut album on October 4, 2024.
 While promoting the release, Malkmus noted that he would be open to recording a sixth Pavement album: "It did creep into my mind that actually, [an album] could be a possibility, but really, we just never got around to it [on the 2022-2024 reunion tour].
 There's a classic reason too, that we'd want to get it right - like period-correct, those feelings.
 That being said, I'm not averse to it.
 You go around the world for a year and a half with these really nice guys that are your friends, and everyone was jacked about the whole thing."
 In December 2024, Scott Kannberg revealed that a new Pavement song will appear on the soundtrack album to Pavements, marking their first new material in over twenty-five years.

+In 2026, it was announced that the band would undergo another brief reunion tour later that year, beginning on July 17, 2026 with a performance at the Mosswood Meltdown festival in Oakland, California.
+The tour is set to conclude on September 19, 2026 with a performance at the Shaky Knees Music Festival in Atlanta,Georgia.